Fame (1786 ship)

 Fame was launched in India in 1786.
 She was sold to Portuguese owners.
 A French privateer captured but the Royal Navy recaptured her in 1794.
 She then became a West Indiaman, sailing from Liverpool.
-Between 1796 and 1804 she made three voyages as a slave ship.
+Between 1796 and 1804 she made three voyages as a slave ship in the triangular trade in enslaved people.
 She then returned to the West Indies trade.
 From 1818 on she was a whaler in the Greenland whale fishery, sailing from Whitby and then Hull.
 She burnt in 1823 while outward bound on a whaling voyage.

 Career

 Origins

 Fame was built in India in 1786, or 1787.
 At some point her owners sold her to Portuguese owners.
 The French privateer Marseilles captured her but then HMS Blanche recaptured her.
 She was condemned at Roseau, Dominica on 18 June 1794, and duty on her was paid at Liverpool on 9 February 1795.

 Fame first appeared in Lloyd's Register (LR) in 1795.
-This entry gave her origins as the E.Indies.
 It gave her origins as the East Indies and made no mention of her being a prize.
 She then became a West Indiaman.

 Slave ship (1796–1804)

-In 1796 Fame sailed on the first of three slave-trading voyages.
+In 1796 Fame sailed on the first of three voyages transporting enslaved people.

-1st slave voyage (1796–1797): Captain Robert Bennett acquired a letter of marque on 20 October 1796.
+1st voyage transporting enslaved people (1796–1797): Captain Robert Bennett acquired a letter of marque on 20 October 1796.
 He sailed from Liverpool on 26 October, bound for Bonny Island.
+In 1796, 103 vessels sailed from English ports, bound for Africa an the trade in enslaved people; 94 of these vessels sailed from Liverpool.

-On 25 November, as she sailed to purchase her slaves, Fame recaptured Bernard.
+On 25 November, as she sailed to acquire captives, Fame recaptured Bernard.
 Bernard had been sailing from Demerara to Bremen with a cargo of coffee and cotton for Messrs Neilsen and Heathcote when a French frigate and a brig had captured her.
 After Fame recaptured Bernard, Bernard sailed to Swansea.
-Fame stopped at Barbados, and arrived at Kingston, Jamaica, on 21 June 1797 with 480 slaves.
+Fame stopped at Barbados, and arrived at Kingston, Jamaica, on 21 June 1797 with 480 captives.
 She sailed from Kingston on 26 July and arrived back at Liverpool on 18 October.
 She had left Liverpool with 42 crew members and she suffered five crew deaths on her voyage.

 Mercantile voyage (1798–1799): Captain Thomas Atkinson acquired a letter of marque on 5 March 1798.
 He sailed Fame to Grenada via Madeira.
 On 29 March 1799 LL reported that Fame, Atkinson, master, had been sailing from Demerara to Liverpool when she had put into St Vincents.

-2nd slave voyage (1800–1802): Captain Owen Prichard acquired a letter of marque on 21 July 1800.
+2nd voyage transporting enslaved people (1800–1802): Captain Owen Pritchard acquired a letter of marque on 21 July 1800.
 He sailed from Liverpool on 8 August.
+In 1800, 133 vessels sailed from English ports, bound for Africa an the trade in enslaved people; 122 of these vessels sailed from Liverpool.

-Fame purchased her slaves at Calabar.
-She arrived at Trinidad on 12 October 1801, where she landed c.
-300 slaves.
-At some point Captain John Campbell replaced Prichard.
+Fame acquired captives at Calabar.
+Captain Pritchard died on 14 February 1801.
+Captain John Campbell replaced Pritchard.
+Fame arrived at Trinidad on 12 October.
 She arrived back at Liverpool on 18 January 1802.
 She had left Liverpool with 42 crew members and suffered 12 crew deaths during the voyage.